aandt-web/a-t/README.md

-PDF AI App for A\&T Group Hackathon 2025
+Ligua Flow App for A\&T Group at Strategy First AI Hackathon 2025